Bhaskers-Blu-Org1/query-knowledge-base-with-domain-specific-documents/README.md

 This code pattern is in continuation of the composite pattern - [`build knowledge-base with domain-specific documents`](https://github.com/IBM/build-knowledge-base-with-domain-specific-documents).
 We saw how we can extract entities and relations from a word document that contains information in tables and text to build a knowledge graph.

 After building the knowledge graph, the next step is fetch the required facts.
-Take the example of a document that contains details of the history of a cancer patient.
+Take the example of the two documents taken in the [`build knowledge-base with domain-specific documents`](https://github.com/IBM/build-knowledge-base-with-domain-specific-documents).
+The data used in this code pattern comes from two Wikipedia articles.
+The first is taken from the Wikipedia page of oncologist Suresh H. Advani the second is from the Wikipedia page about Oncology.
+These files are zipped up as `Archive.zip` in the data section.
 We could the need the answer to the below questions and more:

-* When was the cancer diagnosed?
-* What were the early symptoms of the cancer?
-* What is the history of the patient’s family?
-* What are the treatments given to the patient?
-* List of all the things patient is allergic to?
-* Which Oncologist is in charge of that patient?
+* Where is Fred Hutchinson Cancer Research Center based?
+* Where does Suresh H Advani resides?
+* Where is Seattle located at?

 The problem lies in finding the context of the entities in the text string used for search, resolve the ambiguity of the text, formulating the query accordingly and provide the relevant query results fetched from the domain-specific Knowledge base.
 For instance, In a new york times article there is a mention of former US President Barack Obama as just 'OBAMA', how to make the algorithm understand it’s referring to the US president and not any other person.